 I believe in the right to own and to bear arms for the safety of our homes, our state and our nation.

 I am grateful for the many successful small businesses within our state.
 Business owners and entrepreneurs will always have my respect and support.
 I believe in self reliance.
 West Virginians are known for our work ethic.
 Our state and our workforce should draw businesses and corporations of every size, and we are!
 For example, Nucor coming to Mason County is evidence.
 Big, exciting developments to help the growth of our state economy are happening in both Mason & Jackson Counties.

 I have served people on a city and then county level since I was 19 years old.
 I spent 7 years as a police officer.
 First for the city of Ripley, then Ravenswood, and eventually the Jackson County Sheriff’s Department.
 I left police work to step out into full time ministry in Mason County.
 I continue to support law enforcement as the Chaplain for the Mason County Sheriff’s Department.
-I also stay active in the community as a volunteer chaplain for Pleasant Valley Hospital and help with youth sports, specifically soccer and wrestling, whenever possible.
+I also stay active in the community as a volunteer chaplain for Rivers Health Hospital and help with youth sports, specifically soccer and wrestling, whenever possible.
 Over the past several years I have been mindfully engaged with bills and legislation that affects us West Virginians.
 I began to again ask myself how I can serve people better.
 Was there more I could be doing?
 After prayerfully seeking where I can be of help to West Virginians, the doors opened that encouraged me to campaign and be elected to the WV House of Delegates, District 13 in 2020.
-I am now seeking re-election in 2022 to represent the new District 17.
+It was a privilege to be re-elected in 2022 to represent the new District 17, and it would be an honor to continue to serve which is why I am again seeking re-election in 2024.
+Amazing things are happening in Jackson and Mason Counties as well as all over the great State of West Virginia!
+Let’s not lose the momentum!